spencerfinnell/actionnetwork/README.md

 Assets are managed using [Webpack](https://webpack.js.org/).
 [PostCSS](https://postcss.org/) helps transform CSS and allows modern CSS techniques such as variables, custom media queries, and more to be utilized.

-other libraries such as [Font Awesome](https://fontawesome.com/) and CSS shims are automatically compiled in to the directory's Javascript file on build.
+Other libraries such as [Font Awesome](https://fontawesome.com/) and CSS shims are automatically compiled in to the directory's Javascript file on build.

 ### Install